dinki/View-Assist/wiki/docs/viewassist-setup/satellite-configuration/android/streamassist.md

 --------

 ### Additional Notes
-For help finding your tablet's IP address, see this guide:  https://github.com/dinki/View-Assist/wiki/Find-IP-of-Android-device
+For help finding your tablet's IP address, see [this guide](/docs/misc/find-ip).

 Additional installation and configuration can be found here: https://github.com/AlexxIT/StreamAssist?tab=readme-ov-file#installation